666 Disorder Openweight Championship

-The 666 Disorder Openweight Championship (666認定無秩序無差別級王座, Toripuru Shikkusu-nintei Muchitsujo Musabetsu-kyū Ōza) is a professional wrestling championship and the top singles accomplishment in the Japanese promotion Wrestling of Darkness 666 (Triple Six), established in 2018.
+The 666 Disorder Openweight Championship (666認定無秩序無差別級王座, Toripuru Shikkusu-nintei Muchitsujo Musabetsu-kyū Ōza) is a professional wrestling championship established in 2018 as the top singles accomplishment in the Japanese promotion Wrestling of Darkness 666 (Triple Six).

-The title is currently held by Onryo who is in his second reign.
+The title is currently held by Maika Ozaki who is in her first reign.

 History

 On December 23, 2018, Yuko Miyamoto defeated Onryo in the final of a 16-person tournament to win the inaugural title.

 In October 2023, Koju Takeda vacated the title after suffering an injury and having been diagnosed with a cervical hernia.
 A tournament was then held in early 2024 to determine a new champion.

 Inaugural tournament

 The tournament to crown the inaugural 666 Disorder Openweight Champion started on February 23, 2018, at 666 vol. 81.
 A "first round" 26-person battle royal was held with the last 15 survivors advancing to the second round alongside Mame Endo who received an automatic bye.